 Click here to read the full press release.

 Run in partnership with the Chartered Institute of Library and Information Professionals, the Travelling Librarian Award builds relationships between library and information professionals in the UK and their counterparts in the US and across the Commonwealth through a professional development study tour.

 The award of £3000 covers flights and some accommodation in the US.
 Normally the visits last 2-3 weeks and take place during the autumn.
-The successful candidate will be free to put together their own programme of visits (although help and advice will be available).
-Where possible, she or he will be encouraged to take up hospitality with ESU branches in the US and international ESUs across the Commonwealth.
+The successful candidate is free to put together their own programme of visits (although help and advice is available).
+Where possible, the recipient is encouraged to take up hospitality with ESU branches in the US and international ESUs across the Commonwealth.

 How to apply